 - Lightly fry the tortillas, and pat dry.
 Put on a plate.

-- Fry an egg to your preferred level of doneness, and put on top of the tortilla and beans.
+- Fry an egg to your preferred level of doneness, and put it on top of the tortilla and beans.

 - Top with salsa, queso fresco, and fresh cilantro.